 - Stovetop

-Investing in a stainless steel ladle and funnel will help the sweet, sticky apple pie filling cleanly enter the canning jar.
-They aren’t required, but definitely help the process go more smoothly and cleaner.
+- Investing in a stainless steel ladle and funnel will help the sweet, sticky apple pie filling cleanly enter the canning jar.

 Thoroughly clean the canning jars, lids, and rims with soap and water and place them upside down on a wine drying mat or paper towels.

-Set apples in a large glass bowl.
+Set the sliced apples in a large glass bowl.
 Toss them with lemon juice to prevent excess browning.
+Lemon juice is an antioxidant, so it slows down the process of oxidation, which causes the apples to turn brown.

 On the stovetop, heat the water, lemon juice, sugar, cinnamon, nutmeg, and Clear Jel® in a stockpot.